 Avoid learned helplessness

 A lot of people have a sort of learned helpless when it comes to technological issues.
 This means that instead of trying to solve issues when they encounter them, they give up prematurely and simply assume that they won’t be able to find a solution.
-In reality however, most issues are pretty simple to solve, and once you recognize that technical experts and IT people generally follow the same steps you saw above, you will realize that you can often solve these issues yourself.
+In reality however, most issues are relatively easy to resolve, and once you recognize that technical experts and IT people generally follow the same steps you saw above, you will realize that you can often solve these issues yourself.

 Summary and conclusions